Which social media platform is the best for schools?

 Social Media Marketing for schools in Nigeria.

-This should tell you that its past the time already for you to take your school online, or for you to be intentional about your school’s online presence.
+This should tell you that it is past the time for you to take your school online, or for you to be intentional about your school’s online presence.

 I assure you that over 95% of the students in your school are on social media.
 Except, your school is a Nursery and Primary school.

-And even if it is, and your students are to young, you’ll agree with me that almost all their parents are already on social media.
+And even if it is, and your students are too young, their parents are not too young, are they?

-Having social media handles, and effective using them will help increase the quality of communication your school has with your parents and also with the students (depending on their age).
+Having social media handles, and effectively using them will help increase the quality of communication your school has with your parents and also with the students (depending on their age).